woodRock/fishy-business/README.md

 These are also rendered beautifully in our [online documentation](https://fishy-business.readthedocs.io/en/latest/tutorials.html).

-### 🐍 Python Examples
-A step-by-step tutorial series is available in the `examples/` directory:
-- `01_getting_started.py`: The simplest way to run a training experiment.
-- `02_data_module.py`: Loading, filtering, and inspecting datasets.
-- ... and 7 more tutorials covering pre-training, transfer learning, and more.

 ## Docker

 You can run the entire framework, including the dashboard, in a containerized environment: